EmuDeck/emudeck.github.io/docs/frequently-asked-questions/steamos/index.md

 #### EmuDeck

 EmuDeck is the installer.
-It installs "stuff" for you, including emulators, EmulationStation-DE, Steam ROM Manager, and a few other tools.
+It installs "stuff" for you, including emulators, ES-DE, Steam ROM Manager, and a few other tools.

 #### Front-Ends

-EmulationStation-DE and Steam are the two primary front-ends that you can use to launch your ROMs.
-Steam ROM Manager adds your ROMs to Steam, or you can launch your ROMs entirely from EmulationStation-DE.
-EmulationStation-DE and the shortcuts created by Steam ROM Manager in Steam are not typically directly related to the settings configured in the emulators.
+ES-DE and Steam are the two primary front-ends that you can use to launch your ROMs.
+Steam ROM Manager adds your ROMs to Steam, or you can launch your ROMs entirely from ES-DE.
+ES-DE and the shortcuts created by Steam ROM Manager in Steam are not typically directly related to the settings configured in the emulators.

-For example, if you are running a Gamecube game through a shortcut created by Steam ROM Manager or EmulationStation-DE, you are still using the Dolphin emulator to run that Gamecube game.
-You are not running the Gamecube game through Steam, EmulationStation-DE, or EmuDeck.
-Steam (through Steam ROM Manager created shortcuts) and EmulationStation-DE are two front-ends that launch your game for you, but, have little to no relation to the actual execution of the game.
+For example, if you are running a Gamecube game through a shortcut created by Steam ROM Manager or ES-DE, you are still using the Dolphin emulator to run that Gamecube game.
+You are not running the Gamecube game through Steam, ES-DE, or EmuDeck.
+Steam (through Steam ROM Manager created shortcuts) and ES-DE are two front-ends that launch your game for you, but, have little to no relation to the actual execution of the game.
 That is all dependent on the emulator being launched by these two front-ends.

 #### Emulators

-Using a front-end like Steam shortcuts created by Steam ROM Manager or EmulationStation-DE means you are launching an emulator.
+Using a front-end like Steam shortcuts created by Steam ROM Manager or ES-DE means you are launching an emulator.
 If you have issues while in game, typically you want to debug what is going on with the emulator.

 For a full list of emulators installed by EmuDeck and their associated websites: [What does EmuDeck install?](#what-does-emudeck-install)